This means the child is reading too slowly, or is reading words incorrectly, or losing his place, or not getting much meaning.

 10) label, 11) regrow, 12) window, 13) pedal, 14) dragnet, 15) maple.

 You are checking to see if your child correctly prints b / d and g, p.
 (Letter q sounds like k, so we are skipping letter q.)
 A child must correctly identify every letter in the words he is trying to read.
-Confusing b /d and g / p / q is the reason many children start falling behind in 1st Grade.(For example, one of my tutor students going into 3rd grade was able to read words like boa constrictor, but was so slow and wrong about these five letters that he tested 2nd from the bottom of his entire class.)
+Confusing b /d and g / p / q is the reason many children start falling behind in 1st Grade.

-3) Get a list of the 1st 300 sight words.(All my books include it; all sight word lists are the same.)
+3) Also, get a list of the 1st 300 sight words.(All my books include it; all sight word lists are the same.)
 Start with the 1st word, learn 3 at a time.
 Ask your child to search for each sight word and circle the word 20 times in used books that he can write it.
 Being slow with sight words will cause poor fluency.

 I use ebay as my website.
 Search Instant Reading Help all my books will pop up.
 All are brand new and include my contact info; email or call for help.
 Thank you, Mary Maisner